cponfick/komp-geom/README.md

 - **Affine Transformations**: Support for 1D, 2D, and 3D affine transformations on vectors.
 - **Polar Coordinates**: Implementation of polar coordinates in 2D space.

+## Immutability and Performance

+The library follows Kotlin's philosophy of immutability by default.
+Immutable data structures offer several advantages:

+- **Thread Safety**: Immutable objects can be safely shared across threads without synchronization
+- **Predictability**: Operations never modify existing objects, making code easier to reason about
+- **Functional Style**: Enables a more functional programming approach with pure functions

+However, for performance-critical applications involving large-scale operations, immutability can introduce overhead due to object allocations.
+To address this, the library also provides **mutable implementations** for certain data types that modify objects in-place.
+Currently, mutable implementations are available for:

+- Vectors (1D, 2D, 3D)

+Further, following algorithms support mutable implementations:

+- Affine Transformations (1D, 2D, 3D)

+### Benchmark Results

+Based on [benchmark results](docs/benchmarks/affine_transformation.md), mutable implementations offer significant performance improvements when performing large numbers of operations:

+- **2.66× faster** on JVM for 1M affine transformations
+- **2.59× faster** on JS for 1M affine transformations
+- **2.10× faster** on Native (Linux) for 1M affine transformations

 ## Algorithms

 The following is a list of implemented algorithms.
 If you are missing an algorithm, feel free to open an issue or